asirinelli/bras/doc/intro.rst

 * **Video Player**: A frame by frame video player.

-These softwares have been written in Python using free softwares by `Antoine Sirinelli`_ for the `Oxford Centre for Integrative Systems Biology`_.
+These software have been written in Python using free software by `Antoine Sirinelli`_ for the `Oxford Centre for Integrative Systems Biology`_.
 They have been used in the following publications: